Hitch (film): Box office

 Hitch was theatrically released on February 11, 2005.
 Sony expected the film to open to $35 million, but the film performed above expectations, opening to $43,142,214.
 The film secured the highest opening weekend for a romantic comedy film, surpassing 50 First Dates.
 This record would last three years until Sex and the City opened in 2008.
-With a total gross of $7.5 million, the film hold the record for having the highest mid-week Valentine's Day gross until 2012 when The Vow surpassed it.
+With a total gross of $7.5 million, the film held the record for having the highest mid-week Valentine's Day gross until 2012 when The Vow surpassed it.
 It spent three consecutive weeks at the number 1 position in the North American box office.
 Its worldwide box office take totaled $371.6 million, making it the tenth highest-grossing film of 2005 and the third highest-grossing romantic comedy film, after My Big Fat Greek Wedding and What Women Want.

 Home media

-The film was released on June 14, 2005, on VHS and DVD by Sony Pictures Home Entertainment.
+Hitch was released on June 14, 2005, on VHS and DVD by Sony Pictures Home Entertainment.
 It was one of the first films to employ Sony's ARccOS Protection copy protection.
 The film was also available on UMD (Universal Media Disc) for the Sony PSP (PlayStation Portable).